noaodatalab/vospace/README.md

 ### Hooks

-Various hooks are available and some configuration is available via the environment settings.
+Various hooks are registered and some configuration is available via the environment settings.

 #### **Authentication** - `/isValidToken`